 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Virgin America Could Be First To Use NASA Route Optimization Tool".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Virgin America Could Be First To Use NASA Route Optimization Tool".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.